abalone1/Image.slicer/README.md

 **out_path** - Path to output directory <br />
 **palette** -  Dictionary to convert rgb masks to greyscale <br />
 **slice_l** -  *ImageSlicer.quantile_from_slice_range* generates quantile from **'slice_range'** <br />
+**half_empty** - If set to True: more than half empty slices will be ignored from the algorithm.
+If set to False slicers will be not ignored <br />

 ## Predict and merge